 We welcome the proposal for a new Public Service Ombudsman (PSO) which will act as a ‘no wrong door’ portal for timely redress and drive up standards in public sector services.
 However, there has been too little consultation with service users and with academics.
 We would like this review to give full consideration to our reform objectives, gleaned from the ‘gold dust’ of our first-hand experience.

 PHSO Pressure Group reform objectives:

 - Within the Single Public Service Ombudsman sphere there should be a designated Health Service Ombudsman for England in line with devolution.
-This body should be staffed by healthcare professionals and guided by legal expertise with the remit to deal with complaints from primary, secondary and social care sectors.
+This body should be staffed by healthcare professionals with the remit to deal with complaints from primary, secondary and social care sectors.
 There should be guidance on best practice provided by the new Healthcare Safety Investigation Board (HSIB)

 - To restore public confidence there must be improved accountability with an independent external review process for complaints made about the Ombudsman and independent external audit of decisions and reports in line with recommendations made by the Health Select Committee.
 Parliament, through a designated select committee, should be given the powers to investigate individual cases where necessary.